 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Atascosa has relatively fewer families with younger children, and/or college students.
 Combined, this makes Atascosa a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-Atascosa is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Atascosa does not have a public transit system used by locals to get to and from work.

-The percentage of people in Atascosa with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 11.95% of people over 25 have a bachelor's degree or advanced degree.
+The percentage of adults in Atascosa with college degrees is slightly lower than the national average of 21.84% for all communities.
+14.43% of adults in Atascosa have a bachelor's degree or advanced degree.

 Atascosa is an extremely ethnically-diverse town.
 The people who call Atascosa home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Atascosa, accounting for 77.63% of the town’s residents (people of Hispanic or Latino origin can be of any race).
-The greatest number of Atascosa residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Atascosa include English, German, Irish, French, and Scottish.
+People of Hispanic or Latino origin are the most prevalent group in Atascosa, accounting for 81.05% of the town’s residents (people of Hispanic or Latino origin can be of any race).
+The greatest number of Atascosa residents report their race to be White, followed by Asian.
+Important ancestries of people in Atascosa include English, German, Irish, Scottish, and Hungarian.

 The most common language spoken in Atascosa is Spanish.
 Other important languages spoken here include English and Polish.